OffchainLabs/nitro/README.md

 ## Documentation

-Go doc reference is available at [pkg.go.dev][https://pkg.go.dev/github.com/OffchainLabs/bold], and an architecture guide to the codebase can be found under [ARCHITECTURE.md](./docs/ARCHITECTURE.md).
+Go doc reference is available at [pkg.go.dev][https://pkg.go.dev/github.com/OffchainLabs/bold], and all documentation about the codebase can be found under `docs/`

 ## Security Audit

-BOLD has been audited by [Trail of Bits](https://www.trailofbits.com/) as of commit [60f97068c12cca73c45117a05ba1922f949fd6ae](https://github.com/OffchainLabs/bold/commit/60f97068c12cca73c45117a05ba1922f949fd6ae).
-All issues found have been resolved.
+BOLD has been audited by [Trail of Bits](https://www.trailofbits.com/) as of commit [60f97068c12cca73c45117a05ba1922f949fd6ae](https://github.com/OffchainLabs/bold/commit/60f97068c12cca73c45117a05ba1922f949fd6ae), and a more updated audit is being completed, to be finalized in the coming few weeks.

 The audit report can be found under [docs/audits/TrailOfBitsAudit](./docs/audits/TrailOfBitsAudit.pdf).